codex-storage/codex-docs/learn/quick-start.md

 # Quick start

- To start to use Codex we would need to perform the following steps
+ To start using Codex we would need to perform the following steps:
  - [Get Codex binary](#get-codex-binary)
  - [Run Codex](#run-codex)
  - [Interact with Codex](#interact-with-codex)

 ### Get Codex binary

- For quick start we would use precompiled binaries from [GitHub release page](https://github.com/codex-storage/nim-codex/releases).
-If you rather prefer to compile from the sources, please check [Build Codex](/learn/build).
+ For quick start we will use precompiled binaries from [GitHub release page](https://github.com/codex-storage/nim-codex/releases).
+If you prefer to compile from the sources, please check [Build Codex](/learn/build).

  1. Download binary and checksum for your platform/architecture